 Evidence-based Palliative Care - Online Module

 Compulsory for both the Specialist and Graduate Certificates in Palliative Care.
-All students must complete the online module with the first subject in which they enrol.
+All students are required to complete the online module with the first subject in which they enrol.

 NURS90046 Fundamentals of Palliative Care